LuminaKraft/LuminaKraftLauncher/DISCORD_OAUTH_SETUP.md

 # Discord OAuth Setup

 ## Overview
 Discord OAuth authentication opens in the user's default browser.
-After authorization, the user is redirected to https://www.luminakraft.com/ and must manually return to the launcher app.
+After authorization, the user is redirected to https://www.luminakraft.com/auth-callback which automatically triggers the launcher to open via deep link.

 ## Setup Steps